Softlandia background

 ColPali is based on the multivector search introduced in the ColBERT model and Google's multimodal Paligemma language model.
 ColPali is a multimodal search model, meaning it understands not only text content but also the visual elements of documents.
 In practice, the developers of ColPali extended ColBERT's text-based search method to cover the visual space using Paligemma.

 When creating embeddings, ColPali divides each image into a 32 x 32 grid, resulting in approximately 1024 patches per image, with each patch represented by a 128-dimensional vector.
-The total number of patches is 1030, as an instruction token "Describe the image." is also added to each image.
+The total number of patches is 1030, as the instruction tokens "Describe the image." are also added to each image.

 The user's text-based query is converted into the same embedding space so that the patches and parts of the query can be compared during the search.
 The search process itself is based on the so-called MaxSim method, which is well explained in this article.
 This search method is already implemented in many vector databases that support multivector retrieval.